 - The organizing committee reserves the right to deny a wine’s participation at any stage of the process if it does not meet the entry requirements as set out above and to ask participants for any document it deems necessary to substantiate the wine’s participation.

 - As soon as the wines are bought and delivered to the premises, they are unpacked and inspected by the organizing committee.
 These are cross-referenced with the information entered by the producers online, so that each bottle is the correct match.
 This is the first stage verification.

 - Each entry is photographed, and a second verification is performed by the organizing committee.
 This extra check will help eliminate any mistakes and ensure that the wines received match the entries of the producers on the e-platform.

 - After the producer submits the entry form, each wine receives a unique code that accompanies the wine throughout the whole process, and this code is considered the wine’s “ID”.
 The team corroborates the information of each bottle so that it matches this unique ID.

 - The wines are grouped into different flights, and the team confirms the category into which each belongs.
 Each flight is given a separate code number and will contain the code ID’s of the wines that will be tasted in the given flight.
 Each bottle bears a label with its unique ID and the code number of the flight it will be tasted in.

-- The wines are transferred to the competition venue and are kept in temperature-controlled conditions.
+- The wines are transferred to the venue and are kept in temperature-controlled conditions.

 - The organizing committee runs a final check of the wines and the flights they have been allocated to.

 - The tasting room is separated into two parts, and visual contact is obstructed between the separated parts.
-The wines of the contest are poured blind into glasses, according to their flights.
+The wines are poured blind into glasses, according to their flights.